maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

     Client --> Node3
 ```

-> [!note]
+> [!tip]
 > Think of Ignite server nodes as database servers that work together to store data.
 The client is like a database connector in your application code.
-The thin client approach means your application only needs a lightweight connection to the cluster, not a full Ignite instance running inside your application.

 ## Setting Up Your Ignite Cluster

-To run the application, you need a local Ignite 3 cluster.
-Docker provides the simplest way to get started without complex installation procedures.
+To run the application, you will set up a local Ignite 3 cluster in Docker.

 ### Creating a Docker Compose File